hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

 - **`consul_s2: 10.1.42.102`**
 - **`consul_s3: 10.1.42.103`**

-The consul binary is presumed to be located in /usr/local/bin/consul, but if your case differs, you can adjust the path references accordingly.
+The [Consul binary](https://www.consul.io/downloads.html) is presumed to be located in `/usr/local/bin/consul`, but if your case differs, you can adjust the path references accordingly.

 With that in mind, here is a basic Consul server configuration starting point: